 - 1 dessert apple – grated

-- ¼ teaspoon bicarbonate soda
+- ¼ tsp bicarbonate soda

-- 1 ½ teaspoons cinnamon
+- 1 ½ tsp mixed spice

 Hot Cross Pastry:

-- 6 tablespoons plain flour
+- 6 tbs plain flour

-- 5 to 6 tablespoons water
+- 5 tbs water

-- 2 to 3 tablespoons agave or maple syrup
+- 3 tbsp honey or maple syrup

 - Place the dough in a large greased mixing bowl, cover and leave in a warm place to rise for 1 ½ hours until doubled in size.

 - Transfer the dough to a floured work surface and divide into 16 pieces, approx 75 to 80 g each.
 Shape into balls and place on a baking tray fairly close together and flatten each ball a little.

-- Sift the flour into a jug, add the water and mix well until you have a smooth paste.
+- While your Hot Cross Buns are proving, make your hot cross mix.
+Sift the flour into a jug, add the water and mix well until you have a smooth paste.

-- Preheat your oven to 400°F / 200°C / Gas Mark 6
+- Preheat your oven to 400°F / 200°C / 180°C / Gas Mark 6

 - When your hot cross buns are ready for the oven, pipe or use a spoon to form the crosses on your buns.